SIGNS OF NUTRIENT DEFICIENCIES

 4. Brain fog

-5. Pale-colored or weak nails
+5. Pale-colored skin or weak nails

 6. Struggles with digesting foods containing fats or oils